3 observations after Sixers' winning streak ends with tight loss to Pacers

 The 7-4 Pacers' leading scorers were Tyrese Haliburton (33 points) and Obi Toppin (27 points).

-Both the Sixers and Pacers are now 1-1 in East Group A of the NBA's in-season tournament tournament.
+The Sixers are now 1-1 and the Pacers 2-0 in East Group A of the NBA's in-season tournament.
 The Sixers’ third of four group-play games will be Friday night against the Hawks.

 The Sixers’ Nicolas Batum (personal reasons) and Kelly Oubre Jr. (fractured rib) were out.
 Sixers head coach Nick Nurse said pregame that Oubre was “in good spirits” when he’d visited the 27-year-old wing Monday.